Megadeth: 2011–2014: Thirteen and Super Collider

 Megadeth returned to its own Vic's Garage studio in 2011 to record its thirteenth album, to be produced by Johnny K, because Andy Sneap, the producer of Megadeth's previous two albums, was unavailable.
 The album was titled Thirteen and featured previously released tracks such as "Sudden Death" and "Never Dead".
 The album was released in November 2011, and charted at number eleven on the Billboard 200; its lead single "Public Enemy No. 1" received a Grammy nomination for Best Hard Rock/Metal Performance, but did not win.
 Shortly after the album was released, Dave Mustaine stated that, after a four-year hiatus, there would be a new Gigantour tour in early 2012.
 The lineup consisted of Motörhead, Volbeat, and Lacuna Coil alongside Megadeth.
 After the conclusion of Gigantour, Rob Zombie and Megadeth embarked on a nine-date co-headlining US tour in the summer of 2012.

 In September 2012, it was announced that Megadeth would re-release Countdown to Extinction in honor of the album's 20th anniversary.
 To mark the occasion, Megadeth launched a tour in which the band performed the album live in its entirety.
 One performance, filmed at the Pomona Fox Theater, was released as a live album, Countdown to Extinction: Live, the following year.
 Another track from Thirteen, "Whose Life (Is It Anyways?)", was nominated for Best Hard Rock/Metal Performance at the 2013 Grammy Awards, but lost to Halestorm's "Love Bites (So Do I)".

 In August, Megadeth announced the recording of its fourteenth album with producer Johnny K. At the start of 2013, Megadeth left Roadrunner Records for Mustaine's newly founded label, Tradecraft, distributed through Universal Music Group.
 The album, Super Collider, was released in June and debuted at number six on the Billboard 200, the band's highest chart position since 1994's Youthanasia.
-Critical reaction to the album, however, was largely negative.
+Critical reaction to the album, however, was mixed, with criticism directed towards the album's deviation from the band's traditional metal sound.
 Shortly after the release of Super Collider, Mustaine stated that he had already started thinking about a fifteenth Megadeth album.
 He said this had been spurred by the death of Slayer guitarist Jeff Hanneman, which gave him a sense of mortality.
 Mustaine elaborated: "You know, time is short.
 Nobody knows how long they're gonna live.
 You see what happened with Jeff Hanneman, so I wanna write as much as I can while I can."